holdermatthew5/06lab-301/README.md

 You'll then need to create an account with all the necessary APIs.
 When you do you'll be assigned an API key for each API.
 This key is individual to you and can result in a charge if overused, so be sure to add it to your .env file and add your .env file to your .gitignore file.
 This will ensure your keys are not sent to heroku or github so they're not used by unauthorized users.

 Each API will also have a link.
 This link is needed to access the API and should replace the string parts of the respective url variables (do not replace urls in constructors).
+You will also need to change the keys in the queryParams (server.js:161) object to match the terms that would be used in the APIs documentation.

 Once you've collected your APIs you'll need to create the .env file mentioned above in the same level as your server.js file and type the following code with no spaces or punctuation into the file (this is case sensitive, make sure to account for the example keys and search queries in the link):
   - `PORT=3000`.